Castra Albana: Road network

-The road system of a Roman castra was extremely organised and regular and consisted of a basic system of two perpendicular main streets with smaller streets running parallel to them.
-The main streets were the via praetoria (Headquarters Street) and the via principalis (Parade Ground Street).
-The former ran the whole length of the castra, connecting the porta praetoria (Headquarters Gate) with the porta decumana (Tenth Gate), passing through the praetorium (Headquarters), while the via principalis crossed the camp in the other direction, connecting the two portae principales (Parade Ground Gates), distinguished as sinistra (Left) and dextra (Right).
+The road system of a Roman castra consisted of two perpendicular main streets, the via praetoria and the via principalis, with smaller streets running parallel to them.
+The former ran the whole length of the castra, connecting the porta praetoria with the porta decumana, passing through the praetorium (Headquarters), while the via principalis connected the two portae principales distinguished as sinistra (Left) and dextra (Right).

-At Albano, stretches of both of these streets have been excavated - only a short stretch of the via praetoria, near the homonymous gate on the modern Alcide De Gasperi Street, while two stretches of the via principalis survive: one near the porta principalis sinistra and the other on San Francesco d'Assisi Street, which was discovered during the archaeological excavations of 1915–1916, 1.10 metres below the modern ground level.
-This stretch is very important because so much of crepido (sidewalk) facing the gutter was found.
-In the 1980s some excavations carried out by the Museo civico of Albano Laziale and the Ramacci company on the site of a demolished seminary on Castro Pretorio Street discovered the intersection between the via principalis and one of roads running parallel to the via praetoria.
-This street had been blocked with peperino pilasters in the Medieval period - a sign of the contraction of the inhabited area at the time.
+Stretches of both of these streets have been excavated; only a short stretch of the via praetoria, near the homonymous gate on the modern Alcide De Gasperi Street, while two stretches of the via principalis survive: one near the porta principalis sinistra and the other on San Francesco d'Assisi Street, which was discovered during the archaeological excavations of 1915–1916, 1.1 metres below the modern ground level.
+This stretch is important because the crepido (sidewalk) facing the gutter was found.
+In the 1980s excavations carried out by the Museo civico of Albano Laziale and the Ramacci company on the site of a demolished seminary on Castro Pretorio Street discovered the intersection between the via principalis and one of roads running parallel to the via praetoria.
+This street had been blocked with peperino pilasters in the Medieval period, a sign of the contraction of the inhabited area at the time.

 It has also been possible to identify the location of another street within the castra: the via quintana (Fifth Street), which connected the rectangular guard towers.
 Given the location of one of these towers in Castro Partico Street, the remains of a perpendicular street were found on the part of the via principalis in San Francesco d'Asisi Street, a little past Liceo classico statale Ugo Foscolo.